 Like tasks, time entries can also be delegated.
 Just click on the picture next to the description of the time entry and choose a team member to delegate the time entry to.
-In this case a notification is automatically sent to the assignee in Scoro.
+In this case, a notification is automatically sent to the assignee in Scoro.

 Planned and completed time entries are automatically visible in the work report.

-In the task list, as well as the task detailed view, the user is given a warning, when closing a task that contains time entries that have not been completed yet.
+In the task list, as well as the task detailed view, the user is given a warning, when closing a task (marking as done) that contains time entries that have not been completed yet.
 Via this warning the user is able to either continue and close the time entries along with the task (mark all as done with the planned duration) or leave the task as it is.

 Note!
-A user who does not have the the right to modify another user's tasks can still add time entries to this user's tasks, as they might need to do a part of this task.
+A user who does not have the right to modify another user's tasks can still add time entries to this user's tasks, as they might need to do a part of this task.